Settling a Claim * Before it Reaches Court

 How is a Settlement decided?

-Settling the case normally involves your legal advisors speaking to the defendant’s legal advisors and negotiating a settlement on your behalf.
+Settling the case normally involves your legal advisors speaking on your behalf.
+They attempt to negotiate a settlement with the defendents legal advisors.
 Your legal advisors will advise you as to the adequacy of a settlement and whether it is in your best interest.
 Settlement negotiations always take place on a ‘without prejudice’ basis.
 This means that the court cannot be advised of the content of those negotiations if the matter fails to settle.

 Settlement Vs Going to Court

 Your solicitor helps you come to a decision as to whether to settle or not.
 Settling a case before it reaches courts does have its pros and cons.
 Settling outside of court:

 - Can be a quicker process than waiting for a court date

 - Can be less stressful for the person making the personal injury claim *, and,

 - The settlement amount offered by the defendant could be higher than what the court might award to you.

-You must also remember that, as it is difficult to predict what a court will award as compensation, there is a chance that the settlement amount could be less than what a court might award to you.
-Weighing up your options is something that you should not have to do on your own, your personal injury * solicitor will help you come to a decision.
+It is difficult to predict what a court will award.
+There is a chance that the settlement amount could be less than what a court might award to you.
+Weighing up your options is something that you should not have to do on your own.
+Your personal injury * solicitor will help you come to a decision.

-It is important to note that if you settle outside of court that this decision closes your case and claim and you cannot, for example, advise a few months or years later that your personal injury * is worse and that you now want to claim further monies.
+It’s important to note that if you settle outside of court that this decision will close your case.
+You cannot claim for settlement at this point.
+For example, advice a few months or years later that your personal injury * is worse and that you now want to claim further monies.